 Below are some of the benefits of data workflows:

-- Using automated data workflows makes operational readily available to support decision-making based on fresh insights.
+- Using automated data workflows makes operational data readily available to support decision-making based on fresh insights.

 - Manual data management script development is avoided by reusing pre-built data processing functions, freeing up valuable developer time.